aihpi/ragsst/README.md

 # RAGSST

-## Retrieval Augmented Generation and Semantic-search Tools
+## Retrieval Augmented Generation and Semantic-search Tool

-A set of quick start tool to test and use as basis for various document-related use cases locally:
+A quick start tool to test and use as basis for various document-related use cases locally:

 - Rag: Prompt an LLM that uses relevant context to answer your queries
-- Semantic Retrieval: Retrieve relevant passages from documents showing sources and relevance.
+- Semantic Retrieval: Retrieve relevant passages from documents showing sources and relevance
-- Rag Chat: Interact with LLM making use of retrieval and history
+- Rag Chat: Interact with an LLM making use of retrieval and history
 - LLM Chat: Simply chat and test a local LLM, without document context